 \subsection{Performance of Batched LLM API Calls}

-Figure~\ref {fig:row_marshal_latency} shows the tradeoff between the row-marshalling batch size, the number of rows concatenated into a single LLM prompt, and the inference latency for o4-mini and gemma-2.5-flash.
+Figure~\ref {fig:row_marshal_latency} shows the tradeoff between the row-marshaling batch size, the number of rows concatenated into a single LLM prompt, and the inference latency for o4-mini and gemma-2.5-flash.
 The results indicate an increasing trend in latency as the batch size grows, consistent with the expectation that larger inputs result in a greater processing cost.
-This highlights a key trade-off in LLM-based query execution between input row-marshalling and responsiveness.
-While limited row-marshalling can improve throughput by reducing network overhead, excessive aggregation of rows can lead to latency growth and diminished performance consistency.
+This highlights a key trade-off in LLM-based query execution between input row-marshaling and responsiveness.
+While limited row-marshaling can improve throughput by reducing network overhead, excessive aggregation of rows can lead to latency growth and diminished performance consistency.